PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

  1. Use [this artcile](https://www.statology.org/correlation-coefficient-by-hand/) article to calculate the Pearson Correlation Coefficient between Age X and Glucose Level Y by hand, or in R using [operators only](https://www.datamentor.io/r-programming/operator/).
 If you do it by hand, upload a foto of your written calculations to GitHUb instead of a script.

+Save the file to your GitHub repository when you're done.

 ## 2) Intro to Regression
 Today we're going to introduce one of the most flexible statistical tools - the General Linear Model (or GLM).
 GLMs allow us to create many different models to help describe the world - you see them a lot in science, economics, and politics.
 For example, today we're going to build a hypothetical model to look at the relationship between likes and comments on a trending YouTube video using the Regression Model.
 We'll be introducing other popular models over the next few episodes.